evolutionoftheuniverse/peksimet/README.md

 # peksimet
-Library designed by evolutionoftheuniverse to fix number expressions on Turkish Wikipedia that do not comply with Turkish language orthographic rules.
+Library designed by evolutionoftheuniverse to fix number expressions primarily on Turkish Wikipedia that do not comply with Turkish language orthographic rules.

 peksimet (c) by evolutionoftheuniverse